“Speech in Vienna, Austria” by General Manuel Antonio Noriega (10/1973)

 --

-Speaking before the International Conference on Narcotic Drugs, held in Vienna, Austria in October 1973, Lt.
+Speaking before the International Conference on Narcotic Drugs, held in Vienna, Austria on October 8–12, 1973.
+Lt.
 Col. Manuel Antonio Noriega, then head of the National Guard’s G-2, outlined his view of the philosophy and doctrine required in the battle against narcotics.
 Excerpts follow:

 Humanity has had a painful existence over the millennia.
 Hunger, plagues, wars, have decimated cities and natural disasters have plunged whole civilizations into the deep.
 But never have we seen disasters like those that confront us in our times.